Mark-Assessment/j-tamburro-tranquil-trail-m1-2/TESTING.md

 First Time User-

-<strong>As a First Time User, I would like to find out the purpose of the site and what it is that is being offered. </strong>
+**As a First Time User, I would like to find out the purpose of the site and what it is that is being offered.**
  - Upon entering the site for the first time, the user is presented with a clearly laid out Home Page, which sets out in full description what the purpose of the site is, and what is being offered with locations, dates and times.

-<strong>As a First Time User, I would like for the site to be easily accessible with simple navigation. </strong>
+**As a First Time User, I would like for the site to be easily accessible with simple navigation.**
  - The user is presented with a clear navigation bar with the options of Home, Benefits, Gallery and Sign-Up.

-<strong> As a First Time User, I would like to be able to read testimonials so that I know if the site is trustworthy and to find out what other users think. </strong>
+**As a First Time User, I would like to be able to read testimonials so that I know if the site is trustworthy and to find out what other users think.**
  - The user is presented with two testimonials on the Sign-Up page.

 Returning User-

-<strong>As a Returning User, I would like to be able to contact the group.</strong>
+**As a Returning User, I would like to be able to contact the group.**
  - The user is presented with a whole range of different contact methods via four different social media platform links, an address, an email address and a phone number.

-<strong>As a Returning User, I would like to be able to sign up to the group.</strong>
+**As a Returning User, I would like to be able to sign up to the group.**
  - The user is presented with a simple Sign-Up form on the Sign-Up page.

-<strong>As a Returning User, I would like to be able to access the group across different social media platforms.</strong>
+**As a Returning User, I would like to be able to access the group across different social media platforms.**
  - The user is presented with the option of four different social media platform links located in the footer.

 Frequent User-

-<strong>As a Frequent User, I would like to be able to keep up to date with events the group are running through the social media platforms linked. </strong>
+**As a Frequent User, I would like to be able to keep up to date with events the group are running through the social media platforms linked.**
  - The user has the option of visiting the social media platforms via the links in the footer.

-<strong>As a Frequent User, I would like to be able to check if locations, dates and times are changed or updated.</strong>
+**As a Frequent User, I would like to be able to check if locations, dates and times are changed or updated.**
  - The user has the option of visiting the social media platforms via the links, different contact methods and via receiving automatic emails with updates.